Bonifacius Amerbach: Personal life

-During his studies he seemed to have had a lover in Avignon, but his sister Margarethe warned him from bringing a French national into the household.
+During his studies, he seemed to have had a lover in Avignon, but his sister Margarethe warned him from bringing a French national into the household.
 After having declined several marriages which his sister and also his teacher Alciatus had offered him, he finally married in 1527.
-He had a close relationship with various influential personalities at the time such as Paracelsus and Erasmus which both attended his wedding with Martha Fuchs in Neuenburg am Rhein on the 25 February 1527.
-In 1528 on Christmas, a daughter Ursula was born, she died early on the 20 June 1532.
-The daughter Faustina was born in 1530.
-Hans Holbein the Younger was also a guest in his house in Basel and Amerbach was portrayed by him in 1519.
-Later his family became the guardian of various paintings of him.
-In 1533 his son Basilius Amerbach was born.
+He had a close relationship with various influential personalities at the time such as Paracelsus and Erasmus, who both attended his wedding with Martha Fuchs in Neuenburg am Rhein on 25 February 1527.
+In 1528, on Christmas Day, a daughter Ursula was born; she died early on the 20th June 1532.
+His daughter Faustina was born in 1530.
+Hans Holbein the Younger was also a guest in his house in Basel, and Amerbach was portrayed by him in 1519.
+Later, his family became the guardian of various paintings of him.
+In 1533, his son Basilius Amerbach was born.
 His wife Martha and his youngest daughter Esther died when in 1541/42 the plague was raging in Basel.
-On the 5 January 1542, his Esther died.
+On the 5th of January 1542, his Esther died.

 After Amerbach's father-in-law Leonhard Fuchs died in 1546 in Neuenburg, Bonifacius Amerbach became the head of the entire Amerbach and Fuchs families.
 He died in April 1562 and was buried at the Monastery St. Margarethental in Basel.